 Oatmeal Lavender Bath Bombs Recipe

-Use these oatmeal and lavender bath bombs when you need fast relieve from itchy, irritated skin and frazzled nerves.
+Use these oatmeal and lavender bath bombs when you need fast relief from itchy, irritated skin and frazzled nerves.
 These soothe both mind and body.

 Yield: 4 or 5 bath bombs